Noor — Noor Wrap Dress Pattern

 Most feminine yet versatile clothing piece a woman can have in her wardrobe, a wrap dress flatters many figures, looks great in any color and is ideal for any occasion, from fancy dinners to casual weekends.
 Our version of the iconic wrap dress has long slightly puffed sleeves, gathered skirt and pretty ribbon ties.

-- Layered PDF to print just the sizes you want.
+- Layered PDF to print just your size

 Fun pattern.
 I tweaked it to have tie go all the way around.
 Next time I'll do less gathers for the skirt., too much attention to the hips.
 I used cobalt blue linen.